folio-org/okapi/doc/guide.md

 A set of 4 modules was required.
 This list, of course, may change depending on the current set of modules in the remote repository.

+For Okapi version 1.11.0 and later the modules may be referred to without version.
+In the example above, we could have used `mod-users-bl`.
+In this case, the latest available module will be picked for action=enable and the installed module  will be picked for action=disable.
+Okapi will always respond with the complete - resulting - module IDs.

 ## Reference

 ### Okapi program